CloudFerro/cf-mkcli/README.md

 * `show`: Show current auth context
 * `list`: Remove given auth context from the catalogue
 * `add`: Prompt for new auth context and add it to...
-* `delete`: Remove given auth context from the catalogue
+* `delete`: emove given auth context from the catalogue
-* `duplicate`: Remove given auth context from the catalogue
+* `duplicate`: Duplicate given auth context with a new name
+* `edit`: Update given auth context

 #### `auth context show`